Courses

 Stochastic Modelling is concerned with using probability concepts and techniques for capturing uncertainty in order to describe situations, predict performance and support decision making.
 Many activities in real-life situations are not deterministic in nature, but rather have an unknown or uncertain element attached to them.
 The Operational Research literature abounds with applications of Stochastic Modelling, with Healthcare, Transportation, Computing and Communications, Business and Finance being just a few examples.
 In the recent years, Stochastic Modelling has become a key component of interdisciplinary research between Operational Research and Statistics and Machine Learning.

 This course will present some of the theory behind such modelling processes, but consideration will also be given to applications by means of case studies.
-The topics covered are: Stochastic Processes, Queueing Systems and Networks, Maintenance and Reliability, Inventory Control and Revenue Management.
+The topics covered are: Stochastic Processes, Queueing Systems and Networks, Maintenance and Reliability, Inventory Control and Reinforcement Learning.
 This course will be taught by members of Lancaster University, especially from its research groups on Simulation and Stochastic Modelling, Optimisation and Centre for Transport & Logistics, complemented with speakers from other institutions and companies.

 Dr. Rob Shone: Course Leader